MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 1. For business accounts, you'll find an **Influential feature analysis** information page.
 It contains four sections of data:

     1. The item selected in the right pane determines the content on this page.
 Select an item from **Top customers** and **Benchmark customers**.
-Both lists are ordered by decreasing value of the churn score, whether the score is just for the customer or a combined score for customers and a subclassification like product category.
+Both lists are ordered by decreasing value of the churn score, whether the score is just for the customer or a combined score for customers and a secondary level like product category.

         1. **Top customers**: List of 10 customers that are at highest risk of churn and lowest risk of churn based on their churn scores.
         2. **Benchmark customers**: List of 10 customers that were selected while configuring the model.